Panoramic photography: History

-The device of the panorama existed in painting, particularly in murals as early as 20 A.D. in those found in Pompeii, as a means of generating an immersive 'panoptic' experience of a vista, long before the advent of photography.
+The device of the panorama existed in painting, particularly in murals as early as A.D.
+20 in those found in Pompeii, as a means of generating an immersive 'panoptic' experience of a vista, long before the advent of photography.
 In the century prior to the advent of photography, and from 1787, with the work of Robert Barker, it reached a pinnacle of development in which whole buildings were constructed to house 360° panoramas, and even incorporated lighting effects and moving elements.
 Indeed, the careers of one of the inventors of photography, Daguerre, began in the production of popular panoramas and dioramas.

 The idea and longing to create a detailed cityscape without a paintbrush, inspired Friedrich von Marten. von Marten created panoramic daguerreotype by using a special panoramic camera that he created himself.
 The camera could capture a broad view on a single daguerreotype plate.
 In complete and vivid detail, a cityscape is laid out before the viewer.

 The development of panoramic cameras was a logical extension of the nineteenth-century fad for the panorama.
 One of the first recorded patents for a panoramic camera was submitted by Joseph Puchberger in Austria in 1843 for a hand-cranked, 150° field of view, 8-inch focal length camera that exposed a relatively large Daguerreotype, up to 24 in long.
 A more successful and technically superior panoramic camera was assembled the next year by Friedrich von Martens in Germany in 1844.
 His camera, the Megaskop, used curved plates and added the crucial feature of set gears, offering a relatively steady panning speed.
 As a result, the camera properly exposed the photographic plate, avoiding unsteady speeds that can create an unevenness in exposure, called banding.
 Martens was employed by Lerebours, a photographer/publisher.
 It is also possible that Martens camera was perfected before Puchberger patented his camera.
 Because of the high cost of materials and the technical difficulty of properly exposing the plates, Daguerreotype panoramas, especially those pieced together from several plates (see below) are rare.

 After the advent of wet-plate collodion process, photographers would take anywhere from two to a dozen of the ensuing albumen prints and piece them together to form a panoramic image (see: Segmented).
 This photographic process was technically easier and far less expensive than Daguerreotypes.
 While William Stanley Jevons' wet-collodion Panorama of Port Jackson, New South Wales, from a high rock above Shell Cove, North Shore survived undiscovered until 1953 in his scrap-book of 1857, some of the most famous early panoramas were assembled this way by George N. Barnard, a photographer for the Union Army in the American Civil War in the 1860s.
 His work provided vast overviews of fortifications and terrain, much valued by engineers, generals, and artists alike. (see Photography and photographers of the American Civil War) In 1875, through remarkable effort, Bernard Otto Holtermann and Charles Bayliss coated twenty-three wet-plates measuring 56 by 46 centimetres to record a sweeping view of Sydney Harbour.